-Hello fellow readers, “You can’t water their faces,” recalls brother Rick, one of Mom’s instructions on caring for African violets as water on their leaves can cause spotting damage.
+Hello fellow readers, “You can’t water their faces,” recalls brother Rick, one of Mom’s instructions on caring for African violets, as water on their leaves can cause spotting damage.
 Mom had quite a collection of violets when we were kids.
-We are visiting her in a nursing home in Virginia as I write.
+As I write, we are visiting her in a nursing home in Virginia.
 A few months back, my sister asked that I adopt Mom’s African violets collected during the years she lived with her.
 Dorothy cherished taking Mom to the annual African Violet Festival nearby.

 Caring for African Violets

 As you would guess, African Violets, Saintpaulias, are native to Africa.
 They need plenty of indirect sunlight; hence windows facing west or south are best.
 Use sheer curtains or adjust the blinds to filter the light.
 Rotate plants a quarter turn weekly so they don’t bend towards the light.
 Keep their soil moist, never soggy, and water only when the soil’s top feels dry.
 The water should be at room temperature as cool water will cause their leaves to curl down.
 Mom always used a charming brass watering can that she filled and left next to her babies for the next time she watered.

 If you opt for grow lights, remember that African Violets need at least eight hours of darkness daily to bloom.
 And beware of leaf bleaching – leaves that are lighter or pinkish due to artificial light.
 The only remedy is natural sunlight.